robcasson11/Jewellery-Tools/README.md

 # Jewellery Tools

-## Handy tools for the modern jeweller to help with common day to day tasks
+## Handy tools for the modern jeweller to help with common day to day conversions

 ## Weight Converter

-Use case...

-A customer would like a price to replicate their silver ring in platinum.
-Platinum is a heavier metal than silver and to work out the cost a weight conversion needs to take place.
-Once the weight has been converted we can determine the cost of the metal (platinum) needed to replicate the ring.

-This converter takes any weight of any metal and displays the converted weight in all other metals available.
-A weight for "wax" is also included since building items (rings/models) in wax is a traditional technique still used.
+This tool is useful when a customer wants to know the price to replicate their silver ring in platinum.
+Since platinum is heavier than silver, a weight conversion calculation is necessary to determine the cost.
+Traditionally, this calculation is done using graphs and a calculator.
+However, this converter can take any weight of any metal and display the converted weight in all other metals available.
+It also includes a weight for "wax," which is a traditional technique still used to build items such as rings/models.

 ## Size Converter

-A customer has requested to have a ring commissioned with diamonds set all the way around.
-They have supplied their ring size as “6 ¾” which is the American ring sizing system.
-Our jeweller needs to convert the American size into the British size.
-Once the correct size has been determined our jeweller needs to find the diameter and circumference of the ring to work out how many diamonds are needed.

-This converter takes any type of measurement be it the size or diameter, in any form such as “British” or “European” and returns every other value in their corresponding input.
+This tool comes in handy when a customer requests a ring to be commissioned with diamonds set all the way around.
+The customer has provided their ring size as "6 ¾", which is in the American ring sizing system.
+Our jeweller needs to convert the American size to the British size and determine the diameter and circumference of the ring to work out how many diamonds are required.
+This tool simplifies the process by taking any measurement type, such as "British", "European" or even a circumference, and returns every other value in their corresponding input.